Friday, August 30, 2019

 Does 1 Corinthians 4:6 Support Sola Scriptura?

 -Patrick Madrid wrote an article for Catholic Answers titled Going Beyond in which he proposed a number of objections to the citation of 1 Corinthians 4:6 as being a supportive text for Sola Scriptura, all of which will be addressed in this article.
-This passage most certainly does weaken the Roman Catholic concept of "Sacred Tradition."
+It will be shown here that this passage most certainly does weaken the Roman Catholic concept of "Sacred Tradition."

 • Exegetical Analysis Of Corinthians 4:6: